International Journal of Research in Choral Singing

 In 2012, the American Choral Directors Association (ADCA), recognizing IJRCS's contributions to the choral community and its need for administrative support, proposed to the IJRCS Board that ACDA publish the journal without changes to the journal's mission, policies, or editorial autonomy.
 By terms of the resulting memorandum of agreement IJRCS became the scientific research journal of the American Choral Directors Association.

-The International Journal of Research in Choral Singing publishes two issues in a calendar year in the Spring and Fall.
+The International Journal of Research in Choral Singing publishes one volume annually, with articles added as they are accepted throughout the year.
 As a freely accessible research journal, IJRCS grants permission for readers to reproduce and/or link electronically to articles for noncommercial, educational purposes only.
 Permission to reproduce articles for any other purposes may be requested by writing to ACDA, 545 Couch Drive, Oklahoma City, Oklahoma 73102.
 All rights reserved.